krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ## What is The Presence Calculus?

 The Presence Calculus is a new approach for reasoning quantitatively about the
-relationships between things and places in a domain over time.
+relationships between signals in a domain over time.

 The primary goal is to support rigorous modeling and principled
 decision-making with operational data in complex, business-critical domains.